jundalisay/spblist/content/en/superphysics/fallacies/kant-apriori-fallacy.md

 It is used to make sure that your observations are also observed by other people and are not arbitrary*.

-> *This explains why Marx and Hitler just pushed for their own arbitrary opinions and sophistically forced them onto people through half-truths and lies
+{{< n n="*This explains why Marx and Hitler just pushed for their own arbitrary opinions and sophistically forced them onto people through half-truths and lies" >}}